Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

-Here, $\bZ = (\bz_1, \bz_2, \cdots, \bz_n) \in \Rpn$ is the observation matrix with $n$ samples lying in a $p$-dimensional subspace.
-The matrix $\bY \in \Rpn$ is a given dictionary, $\bE$ is some possible sparse corruption and $\lambda_1$ and $\lambda_2$ are two tunable parameters.
-Typically, $\bY$ is chosen as the dataset $\bZ$ itself.
-The program seeks a low-rank representation $\bX \in \Rnn$ among all samples, each of which can be approximated by a linear combination of the atoms in the dictionary $\bY$.
+Here, $\bZ = (\bz_1, \bz_2, \cdots, \bz_n) \in \Rpn$ is the observation matrix with $n$ samples, each of which is a $p$-dimensional column vector.
+The matrix $\bY \in \Rpn$ is a given dictionary, $\bE$ is some possible sparse corruption and $\lambda_1 > 0$ and $\lambda_2 > 0$ are two tunable parameters.
+Typically, $\bY$ is chosen as the dataset $\bZ$ itself, hence the idea of self-expressiveness.
+As $\bX$ is penalized by the nuclear norm which is a convex surrogate of the rank function, the program seeks a low-rank representation among all samples, each of which can be approximated by a linear combination of the atoms in the dictionary $\bY$.
+Note that a column of $\bX$ is the coefficients associated with an individual sample.
+When the optimal solution is obtained, one may perform spectral clustering~\citep{ng2002spectral} on $\bX$ since the entries reflect the correlation between the (uncorrupted) data.

+To aid intuition and to introduce more background for the LRR program~\eqref{eq:lrr}, we discuss the ability of subspace clustering of LRR in the noiseless case.
+That is, the data matrix $\bZ$ is generated from a union of (low-rank) subspaces.
+Since each sample can be represented only by those belonging to the same subspace, one may simply solve the linear system

+which certainly produces a block diagonal solution of $\bX$ as long as the small subspaces are disjoint.
+That being said, a careful reader may observe that the above linear system does not exclude the trivial identity matrix $\bX = \bI_n$.
+In order to alleviate it and to conform the low-rank structure of the data, LRR looks for the one with the lowest rank, i.e.,

+The following lemma, which is due to~\citet{liu2010lrr}, justifies that the above program correctly segments the data. \begin{lemma} Suppose that there are $k$ number of small subspaces and without loss of generality, the data matrix is organized as $\bZ = (\bZ_1, \bZ_2, \cdots, \bZ_k)$, where $\bZ_i \in \mathbb{R}^{p \times n_i}$ is the collection of samples coming from the $i$th subspace.
+Further assume that there are sufficient samples for each subspace such that $n_i > \rank(\bZ_i)$.
+If the subspaces are mutually disjoint, then there exists an optimal solution to~\eqref{eq:lrr noiseless},